What is Paperwork Processing and Storage Costing Your Business?

 - What fire protection/detection systems have you got in place for paperwork storage?

 - Could you outsource your document storage?
 Work out the costs to do this using our archive calculator

 - Consider scanning your paperwork.
 You can work out how many documents you have and scanning costs using our scanning calculator

 In a competitive market environment, where online reviews are common place, customer service can be crucial for companies and organisations.
 If you want to grow your business, create new business opportunities and retain existing business customers, you should be thinking about your overall customer experience.

 Paperwork can slow down your processes, from order to delivery and after sales support.
 Manual paper processing, such as data entry, verification and checking, can be labour intensive.
 Consider a paperless environment to speed up your entire processes, providing fast access to customer information from any location.
 Improve your customer experience by utilising the power of the latest digital document & records management solutions including document scanning, intelligent data capture and cloud document management.
 Digitise your paperwork on arrival, access your information in the cloud and transform your customer experience by automatically routing information to the correct person in your business for processing e.g. order review, authorisation or despatch.

 8. Lack of Audit Trail

 Financial auditing and compliance requirements for environmental reporting, asset management, health and safety and quality management processes require a full audit trail.
-Annual audits can be time consuming and accreditation outcomes poor, if paperwork is not managed properly.
+Annual audits can be time-consuming and accreditation outcomes poor, if paperwork storage is not managed properly.
 Documents are required to be kept for long periods of time and this can cause issues with office space.
 Improve your audit trail by managing documents digitally.
 Once digitised, information can be stored in the cloud and a full electronic audit trail is provided, recording access by user.
 Digital information can be searched using keyword functionality, providing fast, easy access.